 Build the Context You Need Around Your Data

 Data without context is like a house without a foundation.
 Although most organizations today agree that the effective use of data is an essential factor for business success, many struggle to use their data to drive outstanding customer experiences, automate and streamline processes, manage risk and compliance effectively, and drive more profit.
 The root cause of that struggle is often a lack of context.
 Contextual data is integral to building data integrity.
 Without it, organizations often lack confidence in the integrity of their data.
 Lack of confidence, in turn, hamstrings an organization’s ability to progress along its digital transformation journey.
-The cost?
+The result?
 Competitive disadvantage.

 To achieve true data integrity, organizations must attend to data integration, data governance, data quality, and context with data enrichment.